Zanatyy/Day-2/README.md

 -Fully connected input layer which takes the output of the pooling layer and turns it into a single vector (Flattening).

 -Fully connected output layer provides the final predictions for every label.

+# Day 16 Q&As
+ReLU or Rectified Linear Activation Function is a simple function that outputs directly if the input is positive, otherwise, it returns zero.
+It has become the most common activation function for many types of networks and It's definitely the most used function for hidden layers in networks for several reasons:

+-Efficiency: Faster to compute than Sigmoid Function and its derivative is faster to compute.
+-Simple to use.
+-Overcomes the vanishing gradient problem, allowing models to learn faster and perform better.
+However, the only problem with the output is when x= the point which the function is bent because the derivative here is not defined.
+The solution here is to simply define the bent point's derivative with 0 or 1, So it's not a big problem.